 (1) Request for Mediation.
 Any party contemplating an appeal may forward a request for post-judgment mediation to the program administrator no later than 60 days after the service of notice of entry of judgment or order, or seven days after service of the notice of appeal, in any eligible case.
 The request must be simultaneously served on every party under N.D.R.App.P.
 25. The time for filing a notice of appeal under N.D.R.App.P.
 4 is not affected by any request or assignment for mediation.

 (2) Eligible Cases.
 Only judgments and orders that are final and appealable to the Supreme Court in the following types of cases are eligible for participation in post-judgment mediation:(A) divorce cases involving property or spousal support;(B) any case involving parenting rights, except for termination of parental rights cases;(C) any case involving residential responsibilities or support of minor children;(D) any case involving grandparent visitation; and(E) any case under the Uniform Probate Code or the Uniform Trust Code.(3) Exemption from Mediation.
 Any party may request referral of an eligible case to post-judgment mediation.
-Referral must be granted unless a party requests an order from the court exempting the case from post-judgment mediation by filing a motion and an affidavit with the clerk of the supreme court within seven days of service of the mediation request.
+Referral must be granted unless a party requests an order from the court exempting the case from post-judgment mediation by filing a motion and a declaration with the clerk of the supreme court within seven days of service of the mediation request.
 The court may exempt the case if:(A) the issues raised are limited to a question of law; or(B) prior post-judgment mediation has been attempted and the issues are substantially similar; or(C) other good cause is shown.(4) Exclusion from Mediation.
 The program administrator may not refer proceedings where a current domestic violence protection order or other order for protection between the parties exists.
 In these cases, the court may not proceed with mediation except in unusual cases where:(A) mediation is requested by the victim of the domestic violence or sexual abuse, and an exception to the order of protection is made by the court;(B) the mediation is provided by a mediator trained to address the needs and safety of victims where domestic violence is at issue;(C) the victim of domestic violence is provided the opportunity for separate meetings during the mediation, and to mediate using separate rooms;(D) the mediation takes place in a courthouse or other building where security measures are in place; and(E) the victim has an attorney or other advocate or support person of their choice in the mediation.

 The Rule 5 (d)(4) exclusion and exceptions are intended to comply with the N.D.C.C. § 14-09.1-02 standards for family mediation.